 At the Caird Library we receive questions about sailing times between two ports of call very frequently.

 The vagaries of the weather (wind, pressure, fog, ice and sea surface temperature) would also have a significant impact, not to mention the direction of sailing: eastbound or westbound.
 Sailing times may also depend on techniques and methods of navigation, instruments and personal knowledge of ship captains.

-The book Ocean Passages for the World (Great Britain : Hydrographic Department, 1895).
-The Caird Library has five continuous editions!
-For example the third edition of Ocean Passages for the World (PBE3957) published in 1973, mentions that typical passage times from New York to the English Channel for a well-found sailing vessel of about 2000 tons was around 25 to 30 days, with ships logging 100-150 miles per day on average.
+The book Ocean Passages for the World (Great Britain : Hydrographic Department, 1895) explains more about sailing times and distances around the world.
+The Caird Library holds five continuous editions, the third of which was published in 1973.
+This edition mentions that typical passage times from New York to the English Channel for a well-found sailing vessel of about 2000 tons was around 25 to 30 days, with ships logging 100-150 miles per day on average.

 Nelson's passage to the West Indies and back was made at an average rate of about 4 knots.
 He went into action at Trafalgar at less than 3 knots according to Sir Percy Watts who read his thesis at the Institution of Naval Architects, July 19th 1905.

 With an average distance of approximately 3,000 miles, this equates to a range of about 100 to 140 miles per day, or an average speed over the ground of about 4 to 6 knots.